mdtalhamohsin/mdtalhamohsin.github.io/_pages/service.md

 ### Journal and Conference Reviewing

-- **Referee for Journals:**
+- **Referee for Journals**
   - IEEE Transactions on Dependable and Secure Computing

-- **Referee for Conferences and Workshops:**
+- **Referee for Conferences and Workshops**
   - International Conference on Learning Representations (ICLR) – DeLTa Workshop (2025, 2026)
   - International Conference on Learning Representations (ICLR) – FM-Wild Workshop (2025)
   - International Conference on Learning Representations (ICLR) – AIWILD Workshop (2026)
   - International Conference on Learning Representations (ICLR) – ES-Reasoning Workshop (2026)
   - International Conference on Emerging Computing and Emerging Technologies (ICECET) (2025, 2026)
   - International Conference on Advanced Data Science and Analytics (ACDSA) (2025, 2026)
   - International Conference on Applied Data Science (ICAD) (2026)
   - Latin American and Caribbean Conference for Engineering and Technology (LACCEI) (2026)

 ### Professional Memberships